danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/WebViewKit.md

 ![WebViewKit logo](Logo.png)

-WebViewKit is a SwiftUI SDK that adds a ``WebView`` and a ``SafariWebView`` that can be used to embed web content and present web sites in your apps.
+WebViewKit is a SwiftUI library that has a custom ``WebView`` that can be used in iOS 14, macOS 11 & visionOS 1.

-The ``WebView`` component supports iOS, macOS, & visionOS, and can be configured to fit your needs, while the iOS exclusive ``SafariWebView`` can be used for more basic needs and a more browser-like experience.
+The ``WebView`` component can be configured to fit your needs, while the iOS exclusive ``SafariWebView`` can be used for more basic needs and a more browser-like experience.

+> Important: Since iOS 26, macOS 26, and visionOS 26 all get a native `WebView` component, this library is only kept for polyfill purposes.